 By: Sharon Aron Baron

-A former golf course that has been turned into a new park needs a name, and the City of Tamarac is holding a contest to find the right one.
+A former golf course turned into a new park needs a name, and the City of Tamarac is holding a contest to find the right one.

-According to Public Information Officer Elise Boston, residents can pick up an information packet with all the details on how they can submit a name for the new park at the Community Center.
+According to Public Information Officer Elise Boston, residents can pick up an information packet with all the details on submitting a name for the new park at the Community Center.

-Boston said that anyone can submit a name, but the city is looking for a name that has some relation to the park or its amenities, the area surrounding the park, or an individual who has made significant contributions to the development of the park or parks and recreation in Tamarac.
+Boston said that anyone could submit a name.
+Still, the city is looking for a name related to the park or its amenities, the area surrounding the park, or an individual who has made significant contributions to the development of the park or parks and recreation in Tamarac.

-Said Boston, “If a park is named for a person he or she must be deceased.
+Said Boston, “If a park is named for a person, they must be deceased.
 A facility shall not be named for a living person except when a name is specified as a condition of donation or deed restriction.”

-The city commission will make the final decision, based on the recommendation of the Parks and Recreation Advisory Board.
-The winner will be recognized at a commission meeting as well as at the ribbon cutting event for the park, and will be featured in an upcoming issue of Tam-A-Gram.
+The city commission will make the final decision based on the recommendation of the Parks and Recreation Advisory Board.
+The winner will be recognized at a commission meeting and the ribbon-cutting event for the park and will be featured in an upcoming issue of Tam-A-Gram.

 The park is located at 4500 Monterey Drive east of the Turnpike.

-Deadline is May 5.
+The deadline is May 5.
 For information on submissions and how to pick up the application packet, call 954-597-3620.
-Unfortunately, there is not an online form.
+Unfortunately, there is not online form.